New Zealand’s first Public Service Census started on 11 May and closed in early June 2021.

 The Public Service Act 2020 introduces new requirements to promote diversity and inclusiveness and develop Māori engagement capability in Public Service agencies.
 Information gathered in the census will help monitor how well these requirements are being embedded.

-Te Taunaki provides a safe, independent channel for this to happen.
-Participation is voluntary, census responses will remain anonymous and individuals will not be identifiable from the data.
+Te Taunaki provided a safe, independent channel for this to happen.
+Participation was voluntary, census responses will remain anonymous and individuals will not be identifiable from the data.

-The census is being conducted by an independent research provider, Research NZ, on behalf of Te Kawa Mataaho Public Service Commission.
-It will be delivered online, with paper and telephone versions available for people unable to complete the online questionnaire.
+The census was conducted by an independent research provider, Research NZ, on behalf of Te Kawa Mataaho Public Service Commission.
+It was delivered online, with paper and telephone versions available for people unable to complete the online questionnaire.

 High-level census information will be available in late 2021.